 - Lists!
 Do you have a list of favorite disabled protagonists?
 Do you use apps that help you as a visually-impaired poet?

 - Book reviews.
 (Books must be written by a disabled/neurodivergent person or have disabled/neurodivergent characters.)

-- Interviews with disabled/neurodivergent writers and editors.
-Interview subjects don't receive payment, but interviewers do.
+- Interviews with disabled/neurodivergent writers, editors, artists, dancers, film makers, etc. Interview subjects don't receive payment, but interviewers do.

 - Tips for different aspects of writing/submitting/publishing/marketing as a disabled/neurodivergent person.
 Do you have strategies for people with anxiety at a conference?
 Is there a marketing plan for spoonies?

 - News and happenings in disabled/neurodivergent literary culture, film, music, or art scenes.
 Is there a new literary magazine for cripples?
 A book fair exclusively for autistic people?
 A new album by a blind singer?

 - Anything that falls under the intersection of disability/neurodivergence and books, writing, promotion, art, etc.

 - Book reviews of your own books/friends' books.

 - Posts about disability that have nothing to do with literature/writing or other arts.
 (There are markets out there for those essays, but we aren't one of them.)